mimiquate/tower/README.md

 ## How it works

+### Capturing

+The only thing you need to add to your application to automatically capture errors is `Tower.attach`.

 `Tower.attach` adds a few handlers/listeners to your application and that's it.
 You don't need to write any other custom code in your application, not add any `plug`.